Black Seed

 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-The key bioactive compound in black seed is thymoquinone—a potent antioxidant and anti-inflammatory phytochemical.
-Black seed also contains alkaloids, saponins, flavonoids, essential fatty acids, vitamins, and trace minerals, all working synergistically to support vital systems in the body.
+The main compound is thymoquinone which is a antioxidant and phytochemical.
+They also contain alkaloids, sabotins, flavonoids, essential fatty acids etc working synergistically to support the body.

 📚 Study (Molecules, 2019): Thymoquinone in black seed showed significant antioxidant and DNA-protective effects.